coffeetycoon/Coffee-Tycoon/README.md

 ## Updates

-### Latest Version: v1.6.1: Upgrades 2.0 Patch 1
+### Latest Version: v1.6.2: Upgrades 2.0 Patch 2
 #### Bug Fixes
-- Fixed stuff in info tab
+- Fixing broken formatting in upgrades tab and dropdown
+- Upgrades and packs shouldn't show up until they're unlocked
+- Info tab shouldn't show up when user opens page, it should show when the button is clicked

 ---